huub-l/silverstripe-elemental-sponsors/README.md

 See [License](LICENSE.md)

-## Upgrading from version 2
+## Upgrading from version 4

-Elemental Sponsors drops `gorriecoe/silverstripe-linkfield` usage in favor of `silverstripe/linkfield`.
+This module drops `gorriecoe/silverstripe-linkfield` usage in favor of `silverstripe/linkfield`.

 ## Usage